networkx/networkx/doc/source/tutorial/tutorial.rst

 ------------------------------
 You might notice that nodes and edges are not specified as NetworkX objects.
 This leaves you free to use meaningful items as nodes and edges.
-The most common choices are numbers or strings, buut a node can be any hashable object (except None), and an edge can be associated with any object x using G.add_edge(n1,n2,object=x).
+The most common choices are numbers or strings, but a node can be any hashable object (except None), and an edge can be associated with any object x using G.add_edge(n1,n2,object=x).